-Dead Texas bombing suspect identified as local man, 23: media
+Texas bombing suspect kills self, reported to be unemployed man, 23

 U.S. President Donald Trump congratulated authorities on Twitter: “Great job by law enforcement and all concerned!”

 The first three devices were parcel bombs dropped off in front of homes in the Austin area.
-A fourth went off on Sunday night, apparently detonated with a trip wire also around Austin, and a fifth exploded inside a FedEx Corp (FDX.N) facility near San Antonio on Tuesday.
+A fourth went off on Sunday night, apparently detonated with a trip wire also around Austin, and a fifth exploded inside a FedEx Corp (FDX.N) facility in Schertz on Tuesday.

-The bombings bewildered authorities, who by Sunday had publicly called on the bomber to contact them and explain why he was carrying out the attacks.
+FedEx officials provided “key evidence” that led to the suspect’s identification, the company told employees in an internal memo seen by Reuters on Wednesday. [nL1N1R310Z]

-The first two bombs killed black men, raising fears that they were part of a hate crime, but investigators said the blasts that came later and were more random made that less likely.
+The first two bombs killed black men, raising fears they were part of a hate crime, but investigators said the blasts that came later and were more random made that less likely.

-Manley said investigators have no clear idea of what prompted the suspect to carry out the bombing, saying, “We do not understand what motivated him to do what he did.”

 Reporting by Jonathan Herskovitz; Additional reporting by Brendan O'Brien in Milwaukee and Jonathan Allen and Gina Cherelus in New York; Writing by Scott Malone; Editing by Larry King and Jeffrey Benkoe